-A number of internet websites can guide you in your search for company information.
+Several internet websites can guide you in your search for company information.
 The information available on these sites include links to company websites, business contact information, research tools, and company news.
 Also, check out our list of other private investigator research tools.

 Beginning a Corporate Investigation

 One of the best places to start your corporate investigations research is Dun & Bradstreet.
 D&B is a leading global business information, data, tools, and insight provider.
 Another great resource is the U.S. Securities & Exchange Commission EDGAR Database.

 Another great starting point for corporate investigations is Economist.com, an online source for the analysis of world business and current affairs, providing authoritative insight and opinion on international news, world politics, business, finance, science, and technology, as well as overviews of cultural trends and regular industry, business, and country special reports.